weir12/DENA/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## 0.Prerequisites

-What things you need to install the software and how to install them
+Utilizing Conda or virtualenv to create a relatively independent & clean work environment may be a wise choice for using DENA Here are What things you need to install(Please confirm one by one):
 1. Unix like system(centos,ubuntu,etc)
-2. Cuda-supported graphics cards
+2. Cuda-supported graphics cards(optional)
 3. Python>=3.7.x and Pytorch
 4. tombo,minimap2,samtools
 ## 1.Input data required